falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 This work is part of the ACM TACO publication Falcon: A Graph Manipulation Language for Heterogeneous Systems ( http://dl.acm.org/citation.cfm?id=2842618).

+A distributed version of Falcon which runs on distributed heterogeneous systems will be released soon.
+This work is accepted in IEEE CLUSTER 2017 title "Unnikrishnan Cheramangalath, Rupesh Nasre and Y N Srikant.
+DH-Falcon: A language for large-scale graph processing on Distributed Heterogeneous systems."
 Above code can be used freely for any academic research works.
 If you are using the code please cite the above paper.

 ROOT FOLDER = ./